List of Renaissance band members: 1998 onwards

 Haslam and Dunford reformed Renaissance in 1998 with former drummer Sullivan and keyboardist Tout, beginning work on new album Tuscany the next year.
 After the first recording session, Tout was replaced by Mickey Simmonds, who completed the rest of the album.
 Bass was recorded by guest contributors Roy Wood and Alex Caird.
 For the album's promotional tour, the group added bassist David J. Keyes and second keyboardist Rave Tesar, before they disbanded for a second time in 2002.
 In August 2009, Haslam and Dunford announced that Renaissance would be returning for a third time, touring in commemoration of the band's 40th anniversary.
 The group's lineup for the tour included returning members Keyes and Tesar, as well as drummer Frank Pagano and second keyboardist Tom Brislin.

 By October 2010, Brislin had been replaced by Jason Hart.
 On 20 November 2012, Dunford died after suffering a cerebral hemorrhage.
 Despite the loss of a central member, Haslam assured that Renaissance would continue, and the following February it was announced that Ryche Chlanda would take over as the band's guitarist.
 Grandine il vento, a new studio album recorded prior to Dunford's death, was released a few months later.
 In 2015, Chlanda, Keyes and Hart were replaced by Mark Lambert, Leo Traversa and Tom Brislin, respectively.
 The following year, Brislin was replaced again by Geoffrey Langley.
 Charles Descarfino replaced Pagano in 2017 for an orchestral tour, although by 2018 the drummer had returned to the band.
-Later in the year, John Arbo replaced Traversa on bass.
+Later in the year, John Arbo replaced Traversa on bass, but only for shows that year.
+John Galgano of the band IZZ played bass with Renaissance during Cruise to the Edge in February 2023.
+He is touring with Renaissance in 2024.